typegoose/typegoose/docs/guides/migration/migrate-6.md

 ## Hooks

-Hooks recieved a change (in 6.0.0-13) for the types to comply with the latest mongoose (5.6.8)
+Hooks received a change (in 6.0.0-13) for the types to comply with the latest mongoose (5.6.8)
 -> no workarounds or typedefs required anymore.

 ## Methods (staticMethod, instanceMethod, virtuals)